Work Folders overview

 This topic discusses Work Folders, a role service for file servers running Windows Server that provides a consistent way for users to access their work files from their PCs and devices.

-If you're looking to download or use Work Folders on Windows Server 2012 R2, Windows 10, or Windows 7, see the following:
+If you're looking to download or use Work Folders on Windows 10, Windows 7, or an Android or iOS device, see the following:

 - Work Folders for Windows 10